Mdot0/Cloud-Anomaly-Detection-Platform-/README.md

 ---

-## Event-Driven Architecture (Future)
+## Event-Driven Architecture (Future Work)

-The current design is request-driven and synchronous for simplicity.
+The current pipeline is request-driven and synchronous for simplicity.

-The pipeline is intentionally structured so it can evolve into an event-driven system:
+The architecture is intentionally designed to evolve into an event-driven system:

 - Upload emits an event
 - Queue-triggered Function processes logs asynchronously
 - Failed jobs route to a dead-letter queue (DLQ)

-This enables scalability without changing storage or frontend logic.
+This enables horizontal scaling and long-running analysis without frontend blocking.

 ---

 ## Security Considerations

-- No storage credentials exposed to the client
+- No storage credentials exposed to clients
 - Backend APIs act as the trust boundary
-- CORS is explicitly restricted to allowed origins
+- Explicit CORS configuration
 - Clear separation between static hosting and compute

 Authentication and authorization will be added in a later phase.